Top 5 Best Trampoline Brands (2023) | Expert Analysis

 Acon has a top-of-the-line, spring-based, bounce and has several different trampolines you can choose from.

-Some of their trampolines do have major safety concerns — mainly the ones with no nets and the springs inside the mat.
+Some of their trampolines do have major safety concerns — mainly the ones with the springs inside the mat.

 Photos courtesy of Acon.